 The Swiss Learning Health System (SLHS) was initiated by overall 10 institutions of higher education at seven different universities and universities of applied sciences across Switzerland.
 Founding partners include institutes at the University of Lucerne, University of Zurich, Swiss TPH Basel, Zurich University of Applied Sciences, University of Neuchâtel, University of Lugano and University of Applied Sciences and Arts of Southern Switzerland.

-The Department of Health Sciences and Health Policy at the University of Lucerne promotes research and prepares scientists to work in the field of health and disability from a biopsychosocial perspective.
+The Department of Health Sciences and Medicine at the University of Lucerne promotes research and prepares scientists to work in the field of health and disability from a biopsychosocial perspective.
 The theoretical framework of the department is rooted in the concept of human functioning, as codified by the World Health Organization’s International Classification of Functioning, Disability and Health.

 The Department of Health Sciences and Health Policy is also the lead of the Swiss Learning Health System and hosts the SLHS Operational Unit.

 The Center for Law and Health at the University of Lucerne has the purpose to connect and develop research and teaching in the field of medical and health law.
 In particular it aims at fostering scientific cooperation across disciplines and faculty boundaries, as well as educating and promoting young academics.